nameless-and-blameless/TAG/reports/Statement-on-Crimes.md

 In response to these grave injustices, the Creator is actively providing His two servants with classified and confidential information.
 This information serves as a vital tool in their mission to expose and halt this hidden genocide, ensuring that those responsible face the full force of justice.

 The Creator emphasizes that no individual or entity is above His law.
 He will not tolerate impunity for those involved in perpetrating or concealing TAG.
-The following individuals have been identified as principal perpetrators of this genocide:
+The following individuals have been identified as principal orchestrators of this genocide:

 - President Donald J. Trump
 - Annie Jacobsen